-Similarly, Page Zoom can be assigned with the new value and reset to default with shortcuts in the Settings.
+Similarly, Page Zoom can be assigned a new value and reset to default with shortcuts in the Settings.

 “Users need their sense of freedom, and most of us want to do things ‘our way.’
-This holds when it comes to navigation and how you interact with your browser.
+This holds regarding navigation and how you interact with your browser.
 Quick commands allow you to grow into the browser without hunting for an extension”, says Vivaldi CEO Jon von Tetzchner.

 There’s more in Vivaldi 2.1

 This update brings video standards to the forefront of supporting Open media and Video1 (AVI).